phetsims/unit-rates/doc/implementation-notes.md

 * finish flag - checkered flag that appear at the finish line, move it to change track length
 * car position indicator - small colored rectangle that moves along the double number line to indicate car position
 * timer - indicates the time for a race
+* scene - 1 car or 2 cars
 * scene radio buttons - used to select between 1 or 2 cars
 * start/stop button - used to start and stop the race
 * start flag - flag that appears at the starting line on the track